astronomical-akash/Make-Quiz/README.md

 1. Push the folder to GitHub/GitLab/Bitbucket.
 2. Import into Vercel → Framework Preset: **Other** → Root Directory: `/`.
 3. Deploy.
 Configure your domain in Vercel.

+## Create CSV authoring

+Click **Create CSV** in the header to open the authoring modal.
+Fill in the fields for each question type, add them to the list, then export the collection as a CSV.
+Questions are saved in your browser's local storage so you can come back later.

 ## Files
 - `index.html` – the entire app (Tailwind CDN + Papa Parse CDN).